 It’s one of the most common questions we receive: “I’m working out and eating right, but I can’t seem to get rid of this belly fat!
 What’s going on?”
 Most people believe—and not wrongfully so—that losing weight is usually a two-part program: eating a clean diet and exercising regularly.
 Unfortunately, there can be other factors at play.
 There are many people who exercise and eat well but still can’t seem to lose the fat around their middle.
 The frustration of not being able to spot reduce areas of fat on our bodies is real—trust us, we’ve been there!
 But the truth is, everyone is a bio-individual and there are other things that may be preventing you from losing belly fat.
 So can stress cause belly fat?
-Stress can certainly contribute to belly fat, and it all has to do with two unseen processes within your body: the production of cortisol, and the storing of visceral fat.
+Yes.
+It has to do with two unseen processes within your body: the production of cortisol, and the storing of visceral fat.

 What is Cortisol?